K13: SST Death Flight

 Doug McClure (1935-1995) was an actor who starred in the NBC western The Virginian (1962-1971).
 He also starred in the sci-fi films The Land That Time Forgot (1975) and The People That Time Forgot (1977).

 Burgess Meredith from Search … –The Penguin.
 And Those Amazing Animals.

 Oliver Burgess Meredith (1907-1997) was a notable American actor.
 His best-known role was as Mickey “Mick” Goldmill, Rocky Balboa’s trainer in the series of Rocky movies starring Sylvester Stallone.
 Search was a 1972-1973 NBC science fiction series that followed a group of private investigators who used high-tech means to acquire information.
 On the 1966-1968 series Batman, Meredith played the Penguin.
 He waddled, quacked, and wore a monocle and a top hat.
 Those Amazing Animals was a nature-based television series that aired on ABC from 1980 to 1981.
-Meredith, along with Priscilla Presley and Jim Stafford, was a host.
+Meredith, along with Priscilla Presley and Jim Stafford (who appears in Show 814, Riding with Death), was a host.

 Martin Milner (1931-2015) played Tod Stiles on the early ‘60s series Route 66.
 His biggest role came in 1968 when he began playing LAPD Officer Peter Malloy on the police drama Adam-12, a sister show to Dragnet.
 The show provided Americans with their first realistic glimpse of police procedures and jargon.
 It lasted until 1975.

 Misty Rowe from When Things Were Rotten. –Wow, look at that wingspan.